felixvisee/Pistachio/README.md

 }
 ```

-Lenses are basically just a combination of a getter and a setter:
+A lens is basically just a combination of a getter and a setter, providing a view on your model:

 ```swift
 struct OriginLenses {